tonyx/Sharpino/README.md

 - Addes sample4 witch is almost the same as sample3 but using SAFE stack (Fable/Elmish) as envelope (going to ditch sample3 because it is going to be messy)
+- Version 1.5.3:
+  - Aggregate snapshots added (in addition to contexts snapshots)
 - Version 1.5.1: -
   - Added a new configuration file named appSettings.json in the root of the project with the following content:
 ```json